xbeat/Machine-Learning/README.md

 RMSProp (Root Mean Square Propagation) is an optimization algorithm used in training deep neural networks.
 It addresses the issue of diminishing learning rates in AdaGrad by using a moving average of squared gradients.
 This adaptive learning rate method helps in faster convergence and better performance in non-convex optimization problems.

+## Diagrams as Code Turning Python into Architecture

+Introduction to Diagrams as Code

+Diagrams as Code is a powerful approach that allows developers to create cloud system architecture diagrams using Python code.
+This method eliminates the need for separate design tools and enables seamless integration of diagram creation into the development workflow.
+By leveraging Python's simplicity and flexibility, developers can quickly prototype and visualize complex cloud architectures.

 ## Confidence and Prediction Intervals with Python

 Understanding Confidence and Prediction Intervals